Join our travel community for the latest tips, guides, and exclusive offers!

 The option of taking a bus is always faster, quicker and more convenient with express services that will help you get to and from the Anfield Stadium and Liverpool City Centre in 15 minutes.

 The 917 service starts from the Commutation Row in the City Centre, and the return services are from Walton Lane.
 If you are taking the bus, let us tell you that the buses will be stacked on Walton Lane.
-Ensure that you stand in queue and don’t push people around.
+Ensure that you stand in the queue and don’t push people around.

-Prices for bus tickets:
+Prices for Bus Tickets:

-- Group Tickets: £12.00
+Group Tickets: ₹1426

 The Soccerbus service operates from Sandhills Station to Anfield.
 It takes two hours to operate before each match, and the return service operates for 90 minutes with the last departure taking place 75 minutes after the final whistle.